Kaivalya192/contact_graspnet/README.md

 Run the following command `xhost +local:` in your terminal.

-Use the following command from the terminal.
+Use the following command in the terminal to start the container.
 Adapt the mount location to the directory where you will save/load the images.
 `docker run --gpus all  -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix  --network=host -v "$(pwd)"/flask_files:/contact_graspnet/flask_files tlpss/contact-graspnet-flask`

 Note that this is by no means safe for production (and even then, the original license does not allow commercial use anyways)